writethedocs/www/docs/conf/portland/2020/news/announcing-speakers.rst

 Planning your trip
 ------------------

-In the next few weeks, we’ll be announcing more details about the conference events, including the full schedule, annual hike on Saturday afternoon, writing day and reception on Sunday, and official party on Monday evening.
+In the next few weeks, we’ll be announcing more details about the conference events, including the full schedule, annual hike on Saturday afternoon, writing day and reception on Sunday.
 But on top of that, there's ALL SORTS of stuff to do in Portland.

 We've got a couple of excellent volunteers – Christy and Mo – who are heading up our Explore Portland committee.
 They're already hard at work updating the the `Visit Portland <https://www.writethedocs.org/conf/portland/2019/visiting/>`_.